 If you’ve been around C&C for a while, you already know that Elleme is a brand I bring up constantly.
 I’ve mentioned them in my affordable French handbag brands guide, my mid-range European bag roundup, and seemingly every conversation I have about handbags.
 At this point, a dedicated review felt long overdue.

 I own two styles, the Boomerang suede in Chocolate Brownie and the Trousse woven in brown leather.
-Between the two of them, I have a lot to say.
+Both of them have become staples in my wardrobe, and between them both, I have a lot to say.

 This is my full, honest breakdown of the brand, both bags, and everything I’ve noticed after wearing them on repeat.